Characters: Warhammer 40000 Imperial Founders

 - Heroic Sacrifice: According to The Outcast Dead, the Emperor went into the duel with Horus well aware that he was going to die.

 - Heroic Willpower: The Emperor's body is all but dead, and he's more than ready to die.
 The only thing keeping him alive?
-His own determination and love of humanity...and being fed one thousand psykers a day.
-Mostly the thousand psykers.
+His own determination and love of humanity...and being fed one thousand psykers a day from his life support chair.
+Mostly the thousand psykers and chair, but the willpower helps.

-- Horrible Judge of Character: While the Emperor sometimes provided most of a push towards it, ultimately, he was perfectly willing to recruit and fight alongside many individuals who not only sold themselves to Chaos, but were such utter psychopaths that the Dark Gods made them immortal in reward for being so insane.
+- Horrible Judge of Character: While the Emperor sometimes provided most of a push towards it, ultimately, he was perfectly willing to recruit and fight alongside many individuals who not only went on to sell themselves to Chaos, but were such utter psychopaths that the Dark Gods made them immortal in reward for being so insane.

 - Humanoid Abomination/ Physical God: The Emperor is/was definitely one of these, depending on how you look at it.
 John Grammaticus once made psychic contact with the Emperor and had a panic attack just thinking about the experience two centuries later.